 - A message, written by the author, which summarizes the commit.
 This is typically used to write some information about what was changed in commit.

 So far, I have only described the vertices of the graph.
 There is an additional piece of metadata about every commit that actually makes the history into a graph: the parent commit.
-This is simply the point in time from which the author in order to write their modifications.
+This is simply the point in time from which the author wrote their modifications.
 A typical history of a single-author git repository could look like this:

 (If only writing a paper took four tries!)
 This relation is asymmetrical: one commit is identified as the parent, and one is identified as the child.
 This makes the graph into a directed graph.
 An edge of the graph can be thought of as a list of changes from one commit to the next.
 This is what you see when you run